 “Living with these works has been one of the most rewarding aspects of my journey.
 Every piece in the collection provided continuous stimulation, admiration and inspiration, reflecting both the artist’s imagination and the profound pride and pleasure of collecting… Each piece in my collection was purchased with love, but above reflects my maker’s understanding and respect for the craft.”

 The passion for collecting and living with ceramics is something shared by most collectors in this field.
-A group of works from the collection of Roger Quiller Barrett include the Lucie Rie green bowl lot 71 purchased from the Peter Dingley Gallery, Stratford-upon-Avon.
+A group of works from the collection of Roger Quiller Barrett include the Lucie Rie bowl lot 58.
 Reminiscing of her uncle and his collection, Carolyn Elliot says, “When he was young and not very well off he spent his lunch breaks walking down King’s Road and gazing at ceramics in a gallery, particularly taken by the glazes of Lucie Rie.
 As he advanced in his career he was delighted to acquire a selection of works by Lucie Rie and others which were stored in a large display cabinet.
 He only purchased things he believed to be exceptional and beautiful.
 Preserving any art, skills or knowledge was very important to him he felt it important to share with everyone"

 The beauty of any auction is the opportunity for much loved pieces to come together before they become part of new collections.
 In the words of Peter Jaff, “We were privileged custodians and hope future buyers will derive as much pleasure and delight in obtaining and holding the pieces which have delighted me and my family for over 45 years.”